angmr/nodecustomersdb/README.md

 ![System Architecture](app-flow-diagram.png)

 ## API Endpoints
-Note: Note: All endpoints (except `/login`) require a valid JWT to be provided in the `Authorization` header.
+Note: All endpoints (except `/login`) require a valid JWT to be provided in the `Authorization` header.

 | Route                | HTTP Method | Description              |
 |----------------------|-------------|--------------------------|